Sexual Violence Response and Awareness

 Ambrose Pastoral Counselling

-Terry Fach, the Ambrose Campus Chaplain is available for pastoral counseling and can be reached in the Student Development office or by calling (403-410-4000 ext 5915)
+Terry Fach, the Ambrose Campus Chaplain is available for pastoral counselling and can be reached in the Student Life office (A2011), by email email@example.com, or by calling (403-410-2000 ext.
+5915)

 Calgary Communities Against Sexual Abuse